On a mobile device? Rotate your screen for best viewing experience.

 Choose between the tabs (Election Financials, Public Financing, Third Party Expenditures, etc.) to see a different report on campaign finance for the 2018 elections.

-See below for more about the data in these dashboards.
+See the footnotes below for more about the data.

 Looking for a Voter Guide?

 Other online data disclosure tools available from the Ethics Commission:

 Campaign Committee Statements

 Review all campaign finance statements filed by committees on the Commission’s Public Portal page.